Turmeric vs. Charcoal: Which Skincare Hero Does Your Skin Need?

 • Your skin is sensitive, dry, or easily irritated

-• You're concerned about aging and want antioxidant protection
+• You want antioxidant protection against aging

-• You have inflammatory acne (red, swollen pimples)
+• You have red, swollen acne

 • You want a gentle product for daily use

-• Post-acne marks are your main concern
+• Marks from healed acne are your main concern

 Factors Favoring Charcoal